microsoft/clarity/packages/clarity-devtools/README.md

 2. Enable `Developer mode`
 3. Click on `Load unpacked`
 4. Select the `extension` folder that you was generated after building the project
-5. Navigate to a website of your choice, and open `devtools` (F12) in your browser
+5. Navigate to a website of your choice, and open `developer tools` (F12) in your browser
-6. Click on the `Clarity` tab in the devtools - and see the live replay in action
+6. Click on the `Clarity` tab in the developer tools - and see the live replay in action

 ## Data Collection
-By default, Clarity Devtools will only begin instrumenting after you open explicitly open the devtools in your browser and click on the `Clarity` tab.
+By default, Clarity Developer Tools will only begin instrumenting after you open explicitly open the developer tools in your browser and click on the `Clarity` tab.
 Even then, all data captured by the extension stays on your own device, and is not uploaded anywhere.

 ## Contributing